Let me start by saying something very important, just incase some people decide not to read the whole post.

 *So long as you find a nice baby clinic or breastfeeding peer support group – you’ll be fine.
 They’ll weigh your baby regularly and give you a great big reassuring hug when you need it*

 It’s not easy: Once you’ve got the hang of it, breastfeeding is easy.
 I know people that have done it while walking around Sainsbury’s and nobody has even known!
 But in the early days it’s a bit of a palaver.
-You need approximately 465248 pillows just to be comfortable and impromptu milk facials are frequent as baby latches on and off.
+You need approximately 465248 pillows just to be comfortable and impromptu milk facials are frequent as baby latches on and off and your boobs project a spray of milk all over everything.

 *This gets better in time too and you’ll even end up using the feeling to gauge how well baby is feeding, supply and demand issues etc. Your first night out without baby is interesting – wear something stretchy for when your bust goes up several cup-sizes throughout the night!*